JanneMattila/www/docs/_posts/2023/09/2023-09-11-running-home-assistant-in-hyper-v.markdown

 {% include githubEmbed.html text="JanneMattila/serialport2namedpipe" link="JanneMattila/serialport2namedpipe" %}

-Repo contains more details about the solution and a sequence diagram that explains how it works in practice.
+Repo contains more details about the solution and a sequence diagram that explains how it works in practice all the way from Zigbee USB Gateway to Home Assistant.

 I have been running this solution for 6 months now and it has been working very well.

 ---

-I mentioned that I've also installed Azure Arc and AKS Edge Essentials to the same machine.
+I mentioned that I've also installed Azure Arc and AKS Edge Essentials on the same machine.
-But more about those in my next post so stay tuned!
+Azure Arc enables me to monitor my `serialport2namedpipe` but more about that in my next post so stay tuned!